jdx/mise/README.md

   # set the current version of nodejs to 20.x
   # will use a fuzzy version (e.g.: 20) in .tool-versions file
   $ rtx global --fuzzy nodejs@20

+  # show the current version of nodejs in ~/.tool-versions
+  $ rtx global nodejs
+  20.0.0

 ```
 ### `rtx install`